lhagan/wintersmith-showdown/readme.md

 # wintersmith-showdown

 [Showdown](https://github.com/lhagan/showdown) plugin for [wintersmith](https://github.com/jnordberg/wintersmith).
 Renders Markdown content using (a modified version of) Showdown instead of the default, [marked](https://github.com/chjj/marked).
 While slower to render, this enables lots of Markdown extras such as footnotes, tables, strikethrough, LaTeX math (via [MathML](http://www.mathjax.com)), and smart punctuation.
-This plugin also adds extremely inefficient code highlighting via `highlight.js`.
+Also adds extremely inefficient code highlighting via `highlight.js`.

+This is a very rough, initial release.
+Use at your own risk!

 ### install: